-An example of City Region working is the City Strategy Pathfinder, which is a new approach to removing barriers to economic participation and employment.
+An example of City Region working is the City Strategy initiative, which is a new approach to removing barriers to economic participation and employment.
 The Strategy aims to halve the gap between the City Region employment rate and that of the 55 target wards by 2012.
 However, it will achieve this by building on existing structures and partnerships and adding value to Local Area Agreements.

-The urgency of a City Region-wide, co-ordinated approach to tackling 'worklessness' is demonstrated by the fact that over 30% of the working age population in the City Region target wards is 'workless' (i.e. in receipt of working age benefits including Job Seekers Allowance, Incapacity Benefit/Severe Disablement Allowance and Income Support).
+The urgency of a City Region-wide, co-ordinated approach to tackling 'worklessness' is demonstrated by the fact that over 30% of the working age population in the City Region target wards is 'workless'.

-Within Dudley, five of the most disadvantaged wards are included in the City Strategy Pathfinder - Castle & Priory, Netherton, Woodside & St Andrews, St Thomas's, Brierley Hill and St James's wards.
+Within Dudley, five of the most disadvantaged wards are included in the City Strategy initiative - Castle & Priory, Netherton, Woodside & St Andrews, St Thomas's, Brierley Hill and St James's wards.
 For each ward, a Local Management Group has been established composed of the key stakeholders to take forward the delivery of City Strategy in their respective wards in order to reduce the levels of worklessness.